smatechnologies/ibm-i-agent-docs/docs/events-utilities/email.md

 The output from the GENEMLREQ command is designed specifically for use with the SMASendMail utility.
-Currently, the SMASendMail utility is a manually installed utility that can be downloaded from SMA\'s Support Portal, under the content library called Automation Toolkit.
+Currently, the SMASendMail utility is a manually installed utility that can be downloaded from SMA's Support Portal, under the content library called Automation Toolkit.
 However, this process is expected to change soon, so please contact SMA Support to request this utility.